 USE SCHEMA iceberg_lab;

-CREATE OR REPLACE ROW ACCESS POLICY rap_nation
+CREATE ROW ACCESS POLICY rap_nation

 AS (nation_key number) RETURNS BOOLEAN ->